uezo/ChatdollKit/README.md

 - Compressed audio formats like MP3 are not supported.
 Use WAV in SpeechSynthesizer.
 - OVRLipSync is not supported.
 Use [uLipSync](https://github.com/hecomi/uLipSync) and [uLipSyncWebGL](https://github.com/uezo/uLipSyncWebGL) instead.
 - If you want to show multibyte characters in message window put the font that includes multibyte characters to your project and set it to message windows.

+## 🔄 Migration from 0.7.x

+The easiest way is deleting `Assets/ChatdollKit` and import ChatdollKit unitypackage again.
+But if you can't do so for some reasons, you can solve errors by following steps:

+1. Import the latest version of ChatdollKit unitypackage.
+Some errors will be shown in the console.

+1. Import ChatdollKit_0.7to084Migration.unitypackage.

+1. Add `partial` keyword to `ModelController`, `AnimatedVoiceRequest` and `Voice`.

+1. Replace `OnSayStart` with `OnSayStartMigration` in `DialogController`.

+**⚠️Note**: This simply suppresses error outputs and does not enable continued use of legacy code.
+If any parts of your project still use `DialogController`, `LLMFunctionSkill`, `LLMContentSkill`, or `ChatdollKit`, replace each with the updated component as follows:

+- `DialogController`: `DialogProcessor`
+- `LLMFunctionSkill`: `Tool`
+- `LLMContentSkill`: `LLMContentProcessor`
+- `ChatdollKit`: `AIAvatar`

+### Migration from FunctionSkill to Tool

+If your component inherits from `LLMFunctionSkillBase`, you can easily migrate it to inherit from `ToolBase` by following these steps:

+1. Change the inherited class

+    Replace `LLMFunctionSkillBase` with `ToolBase` as the base class.

+    ```md
+    // Before
+    public class MyFunctionSkill : LLMFunctionSkillBase

+    // After
+    public class MyFunctionSkill : ToolBase
+    ```

+1. Update the `ExecuteFunction` method signature

+    Modify the `ExecuteFunction` method’s parameters and return type as follows:

+    ```md
+    // Before
+    public UniTask<FunctionResponse> ExecuteFunction(string argumentsJsonString, Request request, State state, User user, CancellationToken token)

+    // After
+    public UniTask<ToolResponse> ExecuteFunction(string argumentsJsonString, CancellationToken token)
+    ```

+1. Update the return type of `ExecuteFunction`

+    Change `FunctionResponse` to `ToolResponse`.

 ## ❤️ Thanks